 Any healthcare provider that has met the following criteria can be sued for medical malpractice, regardless of what they practice:

-- There was a breach of trust when the healthcare professional deviated from the standard level of care owed to the patient;
+- There was a breach of trust when the healthcare professional deviated from the standard level of care owed to the patient during the medical procedure.

 We have a reputation as Pittsburgh Medical Malpractice Lawyers that care and get results.
-We know what is at stake for our clients, and we are relentless in our pursuit of justice.
+We know what is at stake for our clients, and we are relentless in our pursuit of justice according to personal injury law in Pittsburgh, PA.

 Types of Medical Negligence

 No two medical malpractice cases are the same.
-The following are some common types of medical malpractice or medical negligence.
+However, with the help of an experienced medical malpractice lawyer, your case can be investigated to help identify the type of medical negligence you may have experienced.
+The following are some common types of medical malpractice or medical negligence:

 Delayed Diagnosis or Misdiagnosis

 Some rare illnesses and cancers can be hard to pinpoint, but if your healthcare provider failed to diagnose the condition, failed to treat the condition, or if the condition was misdiagnosed, that provider may have been negligent.
+For example, cancer misdiagnosis is a serious problem in today’s industry and leaves many cancer victims vulnerable to late-stage cancer that can’t be cured because of delayed diagnosis.
 The question for us as medical malpractice attorneys becomes whether another doctor would have been able, in a reasonable amount of time, to properly identify and respond to the condition.
 In situations involving misdiagnosis, or a delay in diagnosis, the underlying illness or disease is allowed to continue to progress, ultimately causing harm to the patient.
 In both cases, patients are left feeling frustrated, ignored by their doctors, and afraid.

 Negligence By Surgeons

-Surgeons have many responsibilities.
+Surgeons have many responsibilities in order to prevent frequent surgical errors.
 To begin with, they must receive consent from patients before operating on them, or the consent of their parents if they are minors.
 Because no doctor can guarantee an outcome for a patient, patients usually sign a waiver acknowledging the risk.
-But a competent surgeon doesn’t leave surgical materials or tools in patients, does follow up with proper care, uses sterile materials, and operates on the correct body part.
-There are emergency situations when a doctor has to make decisions for a patient without their consent but with the goal of saving their life, even if it means amputating a body part.
+However, a competent surgeon doesn’t leave surgical materials or tools in patients, does follow up with proper care, uses sterile materials, and operates on the correct body part.
+There are emergency situations when a doctor has to make decisions for a patient without their consent with the goal of saving their life, even if it means amputating a body part.
 Those aren’t the same as failures of doctors to provide the standard level of care for their patients.

 The Wrong Medication or Dosage